Sanix-Darker/sanixdk.xyz/content/blogs/how-to-make-a-password-generator-using-brainfuck-part-1-3.md

 }
 ```
 pretty simple right ?

-i added some comments where it can be confusing to get what's going on.
+I added some comments where it can be confusing to get what's going on.
 this is not complicated YET, for what's comming in future parts.